caolan/async/README.md

 });
 ```

 If you are using a JS minifier that mangles parameter names, `autoInject` will not work with plain functions, since the parameter names will be collapsed to a single letter identifier.
 To work around this, you can explicitly specify the names of the parameters your task function needs in an array, similar to Angular.js dependency injection.
+The final results callback can be provided as an array in the same way.

 ```js
 async.autoInject({